DevynJohnson/childcareDailyLog/README.md

 # childcareDailyLog

 ## Description
-<p>An application allowing caregivers to track the daily activities of children in their care.
-Parents can see real-time updates throughout the including the child's eating habits, play sessions, nap times, bathroom activity and more.
-It can also serve as a communication platform between the care team and parents, allowing caregivers to indicate if the child needs any supplies (diapers, wipes, extra clothing, etc) or updates for the care center such as activites and events.</p>
+childcareDailyLog is a web application designed for caregivers to efficiently track and log the daily activities of children in their care.
+Parents receive real-time updates on their child's eating habits, play sessions, nap times, bathroom activity, and more.
+The platform also facilitates communication between caregivers and parents, allowing for supply requests and important announcements regarding activities and events.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)